imadhy/YouChat/README.md

 # YouChat
-Chat forum software build in JAVA using RMI Server
+Chat forum software build in JAVA using RMI Server.
+The history of conversations and topics are stored in an xml file "db.xml".
+Thus it will be easy to share it with another service or implement it with another software.

 Run the server first :